May 20, 2022 6 min read

 But you don’t have to be a hot sleeper to enjoy this eco-friendly fabric.
 Linen’s an expert at thermoregulation, keeping you warm and cozy in cold temperatures while fighting heat in warm ones.

 Tightly woven cotton may sound heavy and unbreathable, but it’s quite the opposite.
-Although percale and sateen sheets are made with tight weaves, these patterns are still much looser than that of polyester or other synthetics.
-So fear not, cotton is a great fiber to create cool sheets for hot sleepers.
+Although percale sheets and sateen sheets are made with tight weaves, these patterns are still much looser than that of polyester or other synthetics.
+So fear not, cotton is a great fiber to create cool sheets for very hot sleepers.

 But not all cotton is equal.
 For example, organic cotton is softer, more breathable, and more absorbent than conventionally-grown varieties.
 Beyond that, search for percale-woven fabrics.
 Its one-yarn-over, one-yarn-under construction provides the lightest, most airy texture of all cotton weaves.
 Think of it like the linen of cotton!